jessesquires/JSQMessagesViewController/.github/CONTRIBUTING.md

 ![img](http://media.giphy.com/media/LdnaND03GRE9q/giphy.gif)

-To prove to me how awesome you are, put these emoji at the beginning of your issue:

-:muscle::sunglasses::facepunch:
+### New issue checklist

+Now show me how awesome you are! :smile: When opening your new issue and filling out the checklist, you'll be asked for confirmation.
+Confirm that you've read this with these emoji: :muscle::sunglasses::facepunch:

+> - [x] I have reviewed the contributing guidelines.
+Confirmation: :muscle::sunglasses::facepunch: